-Record-breaking yachtswoman Ellen MacArthur was a land-locked child who saved years of dinner-money to buy a boat.
+Record-breaking yachtswoman Ellen MacArthur was a landlocked child who saved years of dinner money to buy a boat.
 Professional storyteller Katrice Horsley was an elective mute until the age of five, when the words came tumbling out, wrapped in a fierce imagination.
 Space scientist Maggie Alderin-Pocock may have had her head in the clouds as a kid but with good reason - she was staring at the stars.
-Ade Adepitan, a Paralympian volleyball champion, could not use his legs but never lost his determination to make it as an athlete.
+Ade Adepitan, a Paralympian volleyball champion, could not use his legs, but he never lost his determination to make it as an athlete.

 These short pieces motivate young viewers to consider their own unique talents and identity, stimulating creative thought around their future selves.
 The message here is loud and clear - the sky is the limit if only you trust your instincts, tap into your talent and dare to try.